SpykerNZ/one-pace-for-plex/README.md

 #### Option A - Windows Executable

-1. Copy the rename.exe to your One Pace directory.
+1. Copy the rename.exe to your One Pace directory. (from /dist/ foler)

 ```
     └───media